gaoxinge/spidery/README.md

 ## API

-### spidery.Spider
+### Spider

-spidery.Spider is a consumer class, which dispatches worker to handle the url.
+It is a consumer class, which dispatches worker to handle the url.

 ```python
 from spidery import Spider